clementB94/dashboard_python/README.md

 ![image](https://user-images.githubusercontent.com/81488993/139697849-ea20c0fd-b5a1-4d61-ad18-2a867488ca36.png)

 GDP and Population values are log values, so the real distibution is wider.
 We see that there is kind of a threshhold to be a succesfull nation in the olympic game, nations with a not enough aumount of GDP and population all have less than 30 medals.
-We also can see that the medals more correlateed with GDP than population.
+We also can see that the medals are more correlateed with GDP than population.

 # Dev Guide :